-- 1. Proposals and initiatives will be supported where the historic environment and heritage assets and their settings are conserved and enhanced in line with their interest and significance.
+- Proposals and initiatives will be supported where the historic environment and heritage assets and their settings are conserved and/or enhanced in line with their interest and significance.
 Planning decisions will have regard to the contribution heritage assets can have to the delivery of wider social, cultural, economic and environmental objectives. - 2.
 Elements of the historic environment which contribute towards the unique identity of areas and help create a sense of place will be conserved and, where possible, enhanced, with further detail set out in other Local Development Documents.
-Elements of particular importance include: - a) the industrial and commercial heritage such as the textile and coalmining heritage and the various canals; - b) the literary heritage associated with DH Lawrence, Lord Byron and Alan Sillitoe; - Registered Parks and Gardens and important historic landscape features such as Sherwood Forest, other ancient or mature woodland and ridge and furrow field patterns; - historic features within Nottingham City Centre such as the medieval street patterns, the networks of caves under the City Centre, the Park Estate and Lace Market; and - e) prominent listed buildings with a wider visual and economic benefit such as Nottingham Castle, Wollaton Hall, Newstead Abbey, Bennerley Viaduct and buildings D6 and D10 on the Boots Campus. - 3.
-A variety of approaches will be used to assist in the protection and enjoyment of the historic environment including: - a) the use of appraisals and management plans of existing and potential conservation areas; - b) considering the use of Article 4 directions; - c) working with partners, owners and developers to identify ways to positively manage and make better use of historic assets; - d) considering improvements to the public realm and the setting of heritage assets within it; - ensuring that information about the significance of the historic environment publicly available.
-Where there is a loss in whole or in part to the significance of an identified historic asset then evidence should be recorded of its importance; and - f) considering the need for the preparation of local evidence or plans.

-4. Particular attention will be given to heritage assets at risk of harm or loss of significance, or where a number of heritage assets have significance as a group or give context to a wider area.
+Elements of particular importance include: - a) the industrial and commercial heritage such as the textile and coalmining heritage and the various canals; - b) the literary heritage associated with DH Lawrence, Lord Byron and Alan Sillitoe; - c) Registered Parks and Gardens and important historic landscape features such as Sherwood Forest, other ancient or mature woodland and ridge and furrow field patterns; - d) historic features within Nottingham City Centre such as the medieval street patterns, the networks of caves under the City Centre, the Park Estate and Lace Market; and - e) prominent Llisted Bbuildings and Scheduled Monuments with a wider visual and economic benefit such as Nottingham Castle, Wollaton Hall, Newstead Abbey, Bennerley Viaduct and buildings D6 and D10 on the Boots Campus. - 3.
+A variety of approaches will be used to assist in the protection and enjoyment of the historic environment including: - a) the use of appraisals and management plans of existing and potential Ceonservation Aareas; - b) considering the use of Article 4 directions; - c) working with partners, owners and developers to identify ways to positively manage and make better use of historic assets; - d) considering improvements to the public realm and the setting of heritage assets within it; - e)ensuring that information about the significance of the historic environment is publicly available; - e)f).-wWhere there is a loss in whole or in part to the significance of an identified historic asset then evidence should be recorded of its importance; and - f)g) considering the need for the preparation of local evidence or plans. - 4.
+Particular attention will be given to heritage assets at risk of harm or loss of significance, or where a number of heritage assets have significance as a group or give context to a wider area.
+Justification

 3.11.1 Heritage assets are buildings, monuments, sites or landscapes of historic, archaeological, architectural or artistic interest, whether designated or not, that have a degree of 'significance'.
-Designated Heritage assets include listed buildings, Conservation Areas, world heritage sites, historic parks and gardens and scheduled ancient monuments.
+Designated hHeritage assets include Llisted Bbuildings, Conservation Areas, Wworld Hheritage Seites, Registeredhistoric Pparks and Ggardens and Secheduled Ancient Mmonuments.
 The term heritage assets also cover those assets that have not been designated and afforded protection by separate legislation.
 The significance of these 'un-designated assets' is a material consideration in determining planning applications as identified in the National Planning Policy Framework.